 Welcome to my blog.

 Born in Guildford and raised in Elstead, Surrey with wonderful people who I’m still very proud and privileged to call friends.
-I moved to the south coast in 2007 and met a nice Worthing lady, to whom I got married in 2009.
+I moved to the South Coast in 2007 where I married, divorced but conjured a beautiful son in between.
 I completed a stand up comedy course courtesy of Jill Edwards at Komedia, Brighton and started gigging as a comedy new act.
-I became the proud father of a beautiful baby boy in May 2010.

 Cycling and pubs have always formed a pleasing backdrop to all this.
 Less so with pubs now, but at least there will always be cycling.

 This blog is not anti-car as I’m a car owner myself but the bicycle will always remain my primary mode of transport.
 I detest what people become when they get behind a steering wheel (myself included) and my aversion may also spring from the following reason;